- Hair Blog

 If you read how “The Power of Ponytails” then you learned how to do your basic ponytails.
 Now double it.

 The Asian culture has kept pigtails relevant for quite some time.
-Long pigtails with bangs are indeed a head turner.
+Long pigtails with bangs are indeed a head-turner.
 A brief overview of how you would accomplish them.
 Part your hair down the middle and brush hair up and tie on both sides.
 You can leave your curls to flourish or twist them up and make two top knots instead of one.

 You can also add bangs flowing in the front for a dramatic effect.

 Well, Chyna also has slain some fabulous bobs with her famous bangs.
 Her name even hints that she is accepting of the Asian culture and has chosen to embrace the vibes of their hair too.
-Blunt cut bobs coexist with the Asian hair trend because Asian hair has always been bone straight and nobody love a bone straight blunt cut bob more than me!
+Blunt cut bobs coexist with the Asian hair trend because Asian hair has always been bone straight and nobody loves a bone straight blunt cut bob more than me!

 The Asian hair trend wouldn’t be complete without considering how the accessories have added pizazz.